AlbericTrancart/portfolio/src/pages/2020/05/how-fixed-first-memory-leak-nextjs-nodejs/index.md

 - One after a 50 seconds stress test
 - One after another 50 seconds stress test

-Each snapshot was took after waiting ~2 minutes to allow for the server to process all remaining requests and after triggering garbage collection through the Chrome DevTools (bin icon at the top left).
+Each snapshot was took after waiting ~2 minutes to allow for the server to process all remaining requests and after triggering garbage collection through the Chrome DevTools (bin icon on the top left).

 Here are the results: